free-user-support-icon-301-thumb

 3. Detection: How easy is it to detect?

 In a previous FMEA risk analysis, each score is multiplied together (Severity x Occurrence x Detection) to produce a Risk Priority Number (RPN).
-However, RPN alone is not adequate since it gives equal weight to Severity, Occurrence, and Detection.
+However, RPN alone is inadequate since it gives equal weight to Severity, Occurrence, and Detection.

 In a newer FMEA risk analysis, priority is given to Severity first, then Occurrence, and then Detection, creating better decisions to prioritize risks.